codepr/creak/README.md

 # creak

-Deny navigation and download capabilities of a target host in the local network performing an ARP poison attack and sending reset TCP packets to every request made to the router.
+Performs some of the most famous MITM attack on target addresses located in a local network.
+Among these, deny navigation and download capabilities of a target host in the local network performing an ARP poison attack and sending reset TCP packets to every request made to the router.
-Born as a didactic project for learning python language, I decline every responsibility for any abuse or malevolent use of this code.
+Born as a didactic project for learning python language, I decline every responsibility for any abuse, including malevolent or illegal use of this code.

 ## Installation